hitodama/elfldr/README.md

 ##Description

-The loader is (almost) self-contained.
-The two (non C) dependencies needed are ```libps4``` and Node.js.
+The loader requires the following things:
+- basic build-tools (clang due to ps4 support)
+- ps4dev/libps4
+- node.js to run the server and client

 Node is needed to run the server, debug (diagnostic) output client and the file uploader.
-You will also need a current version of clang or alter the Makefile (remove -target for example).
+You will also need a current version of clang or alter the Makefile (remove -target specifically additionally ld/objectcopy may produce undesired (large) binaries).

-You can of course use other tools for the job (netcat or a C implementation).
+You can of course use other tools for the server, upload and debug output (netcat or a C implementation for example).

-Obviously, all libraries need to be statically linked into the executable.
-You can try musl for an easy to build and use statically linkable lib C, to test elfs locally as well as the PS4.
-Libps4 provides a statically linkable lib C for the PS4.
+The elf loader does not support dynamically linked executables.
+All libraries need to be statically linked into the executable.
+You can try musl for an easy to build and use statically linkable libc on your x86-64 linux system (e.g. to test elfs locally).
+Libps4 provides a statically linkable libc for the PS4.
-Be aware that the libps4-examples currently build in binary mode.
-This will change tomorrow.

 ##Usage and Hints
 ###Make
 ```
-DEBUG=1 Make all
+make clean
+make
+Options:
+	- debug=true			// debug mode
+ 	- target=x86-64			// target of loader
+		- memory=emulate 	// emulate ps4 memory conditions on x86-64
+		- server=true		// build in server mode under x86-64
+	- ldr=bin				// build loader to accept binaries
 ```
-###Local
+###Examples
+####Local
 ```
-#You may want to run through 'local' versions first
-# (Local) Hello World
-bin/local/elfldr bin/example/null
-# (Local) Hello World with memory restrictions similar to the PS4s Jit
-bin/local/elfldr-protmem bin/example/stress
-# (Local) Hello World in server mode (see example below)
+// build for ps4
+make clean && make debug=true
+// build for local system
+make clean && make debug=true target=x86-64 memory=emulate
+Now you can try: bin/ldr ../../libps4-examples/libless/stress/bin/stress
+make clean && make debug=true target=x86-64 memory=emulate server=true
+Now you can try: bin/ldr
-# In debug mode connect to 5052, then send the file over 5053
+Then connect to 5052 and send the file over 5053
-bin/local/elfldr-srv
-#Lastly
-bin/local/elfldr-protmem-srv
+node client.js 127.0.0.1
+node client.js 127.0.0.1 5053 ../../libps4-examples/libless/stress/bin/stress
 ```
-###PS4
+####PS4
 ```
 #Start server
 node server.js